jman-lives/falloutThunderbirds_CHARGEN/player_advancement_instructions.md

 ### Skill Points Gained

-Each level, a character gains:
+Each level, a character has:

 > SkillPoints = 5 + (2 × IN)